Approach to Therapy

 I hold a Post-Graduate Diploma in Transpersonal and Integrative Counselling and Psychotherapy which is accredited by the UKCP and validated by the University of Northampton.

-My counselling and therapeutic experience includes working at
+My counselling and therapeutic experience include working at:

 The Putneymead Group Medical Practice NHS,